alfinka/alfinka/README.md

 # 💫About Me :
-👋 Hi, I’m @alfinka, I love learning.
+👋 Hi, I’m @alfinka, I love learning new IT skills.
 I am looking for new challenges.
 👀 I’m interested in MySQL, Python, ChatGPT, Gemini, Copilot, C/C++, R, PHP, HTML/CSS
 🌱 I’m currently learning new IT skills as Python, AI, Databases, SQL, AI...
 💞️ I’m looking to collaborate on IT projects as junior Data Analyst